 The HBAI assumes that both partners in a couple benefit equally from the household's income, and will therefore appear at the same position in the income distribution.
 Research2 has suggested that, particularly in low income households, the assumption with regard to income sharing is not always valid as men sometimes benefit at the expense of women from shared household income.
-This means that it is possible that HBAI results broken down by gender could understate differences between the two groups.
+This means that it is possible that results broken down by gender in the NI Poverty and Income Inequality report could understate differences between the two groups.